David Easton: Scholarship

 Some years later, after Easton became President of the American Political Science Association, he led the charge of a new post-behavioralist revolution, arguing that political science research should be both relevant and action-oriented, so it might better serve the needs of society by solving social and political problems revealed during the 1960s.
 This new revolution was not a change in the methods of inquiry but a change in orientation that grew out of a deep discontent with the direction of contemporary political research and which advocated more attention to the public responsibilities of the discipline and to relevant research on contemporary political problems and issues.
 According to John Gunnell, this was the official birth announcement of the public policy enterprise in political science which became the basis of the self-image of orthodox political science in the 1970s.
 With this shift came a distinct de-emphasis of concern for establishing a general unified theory as the core of the discipline, and a retreat from any pointed confrontation with the history of political theory.

 Easton, David (1965).
 A Systems Analysis of Political Life, New York, S.32.

 Easton was renowned for his application of systems theory to political science, and for his definition of politics as the "authoritative allocation of value" in A Framework for Political Analysis and A Systems Analysis of Political Life, both published in 1965.

 Easton's principal research interest was in elaborating a systems analytical approach as a central means of understanding how political systems operate.
-In recent years he has turned to structural constraints as a second major element underlying political systems.
-He has written about the influence of political structure on various aspects of political life, on the state and development of political science, and on the political socialization of children.
+In the 2000s, he turned to structural constraints as a second major element underlying political systems.
+He wrote about the influence of political structure on various aspects of political life, on the state and development of political science, and on the political socialization of children.